Floorp-Projects/Floorp/remote/doc/Prefs.md

 ### `remote.httpd.port`

 The port bound by the server.
-When starting Firefox with `--debug` you can ask the remote agent to listen on port 0 to have the system atomically allocate a free port.
+When starting Firefox with `--remote-debugger` you can ask the remote agent to listen on port 0 to have the system atomically allocate a free port.
 You can then later check this preference to find out on what port it is listening:

-	./firefox --debug :0
+	./firefox --remote-debugger :0
 	1548002326113	RemoteAgent	INFO	Remote debugging agent listening on http://localhost:16738/